gounthar/music/README.md

 ## Notes on Style and Robustness

-- Scripts prefer strict mode where applicable (`set -euo pipefail`), null-delimited loops for filenames, and explicit error handling.
+- Scripts prefer strict mode where applicable, null-delimited loops for filenames, and explicit error handling.
-- Playlists and filenames are sanitized to avoid commas, slashes, quotes, and colons, with spaces replaced by underscores where needed.
+- Playlists and filenames are sanitized to avoid platform-invalid characters, with whitespace normalization as needed.